Create channels

 Public channels do not support typing indicators or read receipts.
 These features are impractical for large audiences.

-CreatePublicConversation() creates a public channel with the specified metadata.
+CreatePublicConversation() creates a channel with the public type and the specified metadata.

 Receive messages